helmutkemper/iotmaker.docker.builder/doc.md

 nextIpV4Address

-English: receives an IP address in the form of a string and increments it.
+English: receives an IP address in the form of a string and increments it\.

 ```
 ip:  only the ip address. e.g.: 10.0.0.1